What are Quick Writes?

 - You can also click "Create Your Own" to add a custom prompt.

-- You can also set a minimum length that students will be required to meet in order to receive full credit on their assignment.
+- Set a minimum length that students will be required to meet in order to receive full credit on their assignment.

 Ready to assign?
 Click here to assign a Quick Write using one of our pre-made prompts or create your own from the Assignment Library.